ashwink-hub/NASSCOM-VSD-SoC-Design/README.md

 # NASSCOM-VSD-SoC-Design
 Digital VLSI SoC design and planning workshop with complete RTL2GDSII flow organised by VSD in collaboration with NASSCOM (Advanced Physical Design using OpenLANE/Sky130)
+# Sky130 Day 1 - Inception of open-source EDA, OpenLANE and Sky130 PDK

 ## SKY130_D1_SK1 - How to talk to computers